niwa/CuZn_DGV_adjusters/README.md

 # Code to adjust draft DGVs for copper and zinc
-This code enables users to adjust the draft default guideline values (DGVs) for copper and zinc in freshwater.
+This Rcode enables users to adjust the draft default guideline values (DGVs) for copper and zinc in freshwater.
 The draft DGVs are those submitted to ANZG in 2023.
 Those draft DGVs may change and if so the code here will be updated.

+## Using this code
+The code has several required dependencies (see below) and a library, two functions (one for copper and one for zinc) and example data to test.

 ## Dependencies
 To use the code for zinc, you need the following: